-Whenever I travel from Australia to Europe or Asia I chose to fly via Singapore not just because of my loyalty to Singapore Airlines but because I always enjoy my experience at Changi Airport.
+Whenever I travel from Australia to Europe or Asia I chose to fly via Singapore Airport not just because of my loyalty to Singapore Airlines but because I always enjoy my experience at Changi Airport.
 It’s not just me who thinks the airport is great – Singapore Changi has won over 500 industry awards, making it the world’s most awarded airport!

-So What Makes It So Awesome?
+What Makes Singapore Changi Airport So Awesome?

-Unlike some Asian airports that shall remain nameless Changi is not a soulless hangar but a lifestyle destination in itself.
+Unlike some Asian airports that shall remain nameless, Changi is not a soulless hangar but a lifestyle destination in itself.
 Fantastic for food, shopping, spa-time and catching a movie, Changi is a great place to hang out, plus you can catch a flight afterwards!

 Singapore Changi Airport has many great things going for it but here are my personal picks of the best bits:

 An unexpected airport paradise where you’ll find 1000 butterflies, tropical plants and a 6-metre grotto waterfall.

 (T3, transit area.)

 Watch a movie

 Catch free movies around the clock at the 24-hour movie theatres in both T2 and T3.
 Each theatre has a different blockbuster schedule.

 (T2, near the Sunflower Garden & T3 near the Ambassador Transit Lounge.)